 Keep cats indoors

 Cats are predators.
 According to the U.S. Fish & Wildlife Service, 39 million birds are killed annually by domestic cats – in Wisconsin alone!
 Putting a bell on their collar helps, but it doesn’t solve the problem.

 Compost or bury pet waste

 American dogs and cats create 10 million tons of waste a year — waste that could be composted.
 Instead, most of it ends up in plastic bags in landfills.
 Essentially, nothing that goes into a landfill will degrade anytime soon, especially if it is encased in plastic.
 Composting or burying dog and cat waste is a viable alternative to filling landfills and contaminating waterways.
 A simple “compost pet waste” search will uncover an abundance of guides for dealing with pet poop.
 You’ll hear plenty about not using animal waste compost on edibles — so to be safe, don't.
-For those without a yard, I suggest putting waste (sans plastic bag, of course) in your municipal recycling with other organic matter (ie: with food scraps in the yard trimmings bin).
+You need a separate pile for this purpose.

 A change of litter